webpack-contrib/remark-loader/README.md

 is always included as the last plugin and should not be included in the `plugins` list.

-Frontmatter values are converted to named exports.
+Frontmatter values are assigned to an object exported as `attributes`.
 For example, if you have this markdown file:

 ```md
 ---